kaltura/playkit-js-ui-managers/docs/component-injection-manager.md

 The Component Injection Manager provides a flexible way to inject custom UI components into the Kaltura Player at various positions.
 It supports both corner overlays (top-left, top-right, bottom-left, bottom-right) and side-by-side layouts where a component is displayed alongside the video player.

+**⚠️ IMPORTANT:** Only ONE component can be injected at a time.
+Injecting a component at a new position automatically removes any previously injected component.

 ## API

 ### Constructor